boocockp/leaguetable/design/Cached Sequence.md

 -----------

 - Using Immutable.js List doubled time to process 100k results - profile showed much internal housekeeping
+- Having a count aggregator with a condition could save storing elements

 To Do
 -----